Analytic theories around the simplest screw: Introduction

 A continuous map $x: \R \to \mathcal{H}$ from the real line to a {\it real} Hilbert space is called a screw line or helix in $\mathcal{H}$ if the length of chord $\Vert x(t)-x(s) \Vert$ depends only on the difference $|t-s|$ for every $t,s \in \R$.
 The map \eqref{eq_101} is a screw line in this sense, because

-for the euclidean metric of $\R^3$.
+with respect to the Euclidean metric on $\R^3$.
 Similarly, the map $x:\R \to \R^2$ defined by $x(t)=(\cos(t),\sin(t))$ is also a screw line, but we regard it as a two-dimensional ``spiral'' in a colloquial sense and do not call it ``the simplest screw line" or ``the simplest helix".
 Of course, this is just a play on words.
 For uniformity of terminology, following Kre\u{\i}n--Langer \cite{KrLa14} and von Neumann \cite{NeSc41}, we only use the term ``screw line'' rather than ``helix'' or ``spiral'' hereinafter and call \eqref{eq_101} the simplest screw line.

-A screw line $x: \R \to \mathcal{H}$ defines an isometric embedding of the real line into the Hilbert space $\mathcal{H}$, and the embedding gives the function $F_x(t)=\Vert x(t) - x(0) \Vert$, which was called the screw function of the screw line $x$ by von Neumann--Schoenberg \cite{NeSc41}.
-Various subjects in the analysis are related to each other via screw functions, but we do not aim to describe them exhaustively.
-In this note, we first describe the relations among the following subjects using the simplest screw line \eqref{eq_101}: \begin{enumerate} \item Screw functions and screw lines; \item $L^2$-spaces $L^2(\tau)$ for the spectral measures $\tau$ of screw functions; \item Hilbert spaces $\mathcal{H}(G_g)$ defined by positive-definite kernels for screw functions; \item Model spaces and de Branges spaces. \end{enumerate}
+A screw line $x:\R\to\mathcal H$ determines an isometric embedding of $\R$ into the Hilbert space $\mathcal H$.
+Associated with this embedding is the function $F_x(t)=\Vert x(t)-x(0)\Vert$, called the screw function of $x$ by von Neumann--Schoenberg \cite{NeSc41}.
+Various areas of analysis are connected through screw functions, but we do not aim to describe them exhaustively.
+In this article, we first discuss the connections among the following topics using the simplest screw line \eqref{eq_101}: \begin{enumerate} \item Screw functions and screw lines; \item $L^2$-spaces $L^2(\tau)$ for the spectral measures $\tau$ of screw functions; \item Hilbert spaces $\mathcal{H}(G_g)$ defined by positive-definite kernels for screw functions; \item Model spaces and de Branges spaces. \end{enumerate}

-Subsequently, we describe the following subjects in order to state the relation between $\mathcal{H}(G_g)$ and de Branges spaces in more detail: \begin{enumerate} \item[(5)] Canonical systems of the first order differential equations; \item[(6)] Structure Hamiltonians $H$ of de Branges spaces; \item[(7)] Hilbert spaces $\widehat{L}^2(H)$ defined by Hamiltonians. \end{enumerate}
+We then turn to the following topics in order to state the relation between $\mathcal{H}(G_g)$ and de Branges spaces in more detail: \begin{enumerate} \item[(5)] Canonical systems of the first-order differential equations; \item[(6)] Structure Hamiltonians $H$ of de Branges spaces; \item[(7)] Hilbert spaces $\widehat{L}^2(H)$ defined by Hamiltonians. \end{enumerate}

 In addition, we also mention the relations with the following topics as appendices: \begin{enumerate} \item[(8)] Krein's string; \item[(9)] Infinitely divisible distributions; \item[(10)] Mean periodic functions. \end{enumerate}